Bourbon Caramel Pumpkin Cheesecake | Keto Cheesecake

 Keto Pumpkin Cheesecake is the perfect keto dessert for the holiday season.
 Whether for Thanksgiving or Christmas this keto cheesecake is the perfect addition to your holiday table, especially if you’re keeping it low carb.
 Best of all, this Keto pumpkin Cheesecake is so good, no one will even know that it’s low carb!

-In order to get good crust I resorted to making the crust out of pecans along with some other ingrediates.
+In order to get a good crust, I resorted to making the crust out of pecans along with some other ingredients.
 It turned out surprisingly well.
 As far as keto cheesecakes are concerned I think pecans might be the way to go.
 Technically this is actually a keto Bourbon Caramel Pecan Pumpkin Cheesecake but I felt that was one adjective too many.

-If you just want a pumpkin cheesecake leave out the bourbon and nix the caramel.
-It’s a cheesecake so either way it’s going to be delicious.
+If you just want a pumpkin cheesecake, leave out the bourbon and nix the caramel.
+It’s cheesecake so either way, it’s going to be delicious.

 a note about sweetness

 This recipe is for a moderately sweet keto cheesecake.
 If you want your cheesecake more on the very sweet side just add more swerve to the recipe in the cake mix.
 You could add an extra tablespoon or two.
 Or if you want it a lot sweeter you could even add an extra 1/4 cup.